bb2qqq/zen_repo/tech_lab/python_mania/python_tutorial.md

 `__get__()`, `__set__()` or `__delete__()` forms the descriptor protocol.
 If any of these three methods are defined for an object, the object is said to be a descriptor.

-The default behavior for attribute access is to get, set, or delete the attribute from object's dictionar y.
+The default behavior for attribute access is to get, set, or delete the attribute from object's dictionary.

 For instance, `a.x` has a lookup chain starting with `a.__dict__['x']`, then `type(a).__dict__['x']`, and continuing through the base classes of type(a) excluding metaclasses.
 [Metaclass Introduction][MI]
 If the looked-up value is an object in whinch defined one of the descriptor methods, then Python may override the default behavior and invoke the descriptor instead(if it is a data-descriptor and `__getattribute__` not overriden).
 Descriptors only work for new style objects and classes. (classes which inherits from `object` or `type`)